 According to MSD Manual, parrots can develop septic and traumatic arthritis at any age.
 It most commonly develops in the digits from gripping perches, particularly if they’re too narrow or wide.

-The parrot’s weight and other injuries are also factors that play into whether or not the parrot develops arthritis later on in life.
+The parrot’s weight and other injuries can also decide whether it develops arthritis later in life.

 Similarly, parrots with hip arthritis are most likely to develop bumblefoot.
-That’s because parrots with painful hip joints end up standing on their unaffected leg for long periods of time, increasing the pressure on the foot while leaving them with painful ulcers.
+That’s because parrots with painful hip joints end up standing on their unaffected leg for long periods, increasing the pressure on the foot while leaving them with painful ulcers.

 Signs of arthritis vary depending on the severity of the condition.
 Some parrots are rendered lame because of it, while others may not want to fly.
 Other symptoms include:

-- Falling off perches
+- Falling off perches.

-- Swollen or warm joints
+- Swollen or warm joints.

-- Decreased range of motion
+- Decreased range of motion.

-- Feather plucking
+- Feather picking.

-- Excessive vocalization
+- Excessive vocalization.

 Do Parrots Get Dementia?

-There aren’t enough studies to know whether parrots can get dementia.
-However, when parrots age, they display a range of behavioral changes, including depression, anxiety, and stress.
+However, as parrots age, they display behavioral changes like depression, anxiety, and stress.